+TMNT7043 1 Corinthians (Spring: 3)

+Offered Periodically

+A close reading of 1 Corinthians with attention to its historical and social setting, its rhetorical structure, and its theological and ecclesiological significance for our understanding of Paul's thought and practice, and the history of early Christianity.
+Thus the course will consist of a thorough survey of the structure, content, and key themes (e.g., Christology, ecclesiology, eschatology, ethics, resurrection, role of women) of Paul's epistle based primarily upon an exegetical analysis of the text with attention to current discussion in the scholarly literature.
+Christopher Matthews

 TMNT7047 The Gospel of John (Summer: 3)

 Offered Periodically

-This 3-credit summer 2016 course will be offered July 18-August 4 (Monday-Thursday) from 8:45 a.m.-11:45 a.m.
+Summer 2018: this course will be offered June 25-July 12, Monday-Thursday from 8:30-11:45 a.m.
+Note: Given the brevity of these summer courses, it is essential that students come prepared to engage in learning the very first day.
+To facilitate this, each course has Pre-Class work to complete.
+This generally includes reading and often requires a written essay to be submitted before or on the first day of class.
+See the summer course webpage www. bc.edu/schools/stm/acadprog/summer/summercourses.html.

 This course will examine the Gospel of John with attention to its distinctive literary and theological aspects within its historical context.
-In spring 2016, topics that will be given special consideration include the relationship between the Johannine communities and the Jewish groups of their time, the understanding of discipleship in the Fourth Gospel, and the reception of this Gospel in the history of the Church.
-In summer 2016, Special attention will be given to the development of the narrative.
-Further topics that will be given special consideration include the relationship between the Fourth Gospel and the Synoptic Gospels, the distinctive Christology of the Fourth Gospel, the Fourth Gospel and the historical Jesus.
+Topics that will be given special consideration include the relationship between the Johannine communities and the Jewish groups of their time, the understanding of discipleship in the Fourth Gospel, and the reception of this Gospel in the history of the Church.
+Sherri L. Brown

-Chris Keith

-TMNT7050 Gospel of Mark (Spring: 3)
+TMNT7050 Gospel of Mark (Fall: 3)

+Offered Annually

 A close exegetical analysis of Mark's Gospel, with particular attention to Markan literary devices and to his portrayal of Jesus Christ, discipleship, and suffering.

 Angela Kim Harkins

-TMNT7092 The Gospel of Matthew (Fall: 3)
+TMNT7092 The Gospel of Matthew (Spring: 3) Offered Annually

 Our study of Matthew's Gospel will attend to its literary features, social context, and theological content.
 In addition to helping us understand how the Matthean author used various sources to write his distinct narrative of Jesus' ministry, Passion and Resurrection, historical-criticism will assist in contextualizing both author and community within a late first-century multi-cultural context.
-As the most commented upon Gospel in the early Church, we will also consider how Matthew's emphasis on the OT and understanding of Jesus were received by early Christians who sought to articulate Christianity in light of the controversies at that time (e.g., Marcionism).
+As the most commented upon Gospel in the early Church, we will also consider how Matthew's emphasis on the Old Testament and understanding of Jesus were received by early Christians who sought to articulate Christianity in light of the controversies at that time (e.g., Marcionism).

-Angela Kim Harkins

 TMNT7101 Directed Readings (Fall/Spring: 3)

 Offered Periodically

+Angela Kim Harkins

-Richard Clifford, SI
+Richard Clifford, S.J.

 TMNT8005 Great Themes of the Bible (Fall: 3)

-Prerequisites: Introductions to OT and NT (or equivalents)
+Prerequisites: Introductions to Old Testament and New Testament (or equivalents).

 Offered Periodically

 A survey of several key themes that emerge and re-emerge in the Christian Bible (encompassing both the Old and New Testaments).
 These themes include creation and eschatology; election and the nations; covenant and law; mediator/suffering servant; divine justice; sin and forgiveness; manifestations of God (e.g., Wisdom, Word, Spirit); Kingdom of God; and resurrection.
 This course serves as a good capstone course for M.T.S. and M.Div. students.
 Accommodations can be made for more advanced students.

-Richard Clifford, S.J.
+Thomas Stegman, S.J.